State Street Utilities Select Sector SPDR ETF(XLU)

 Earnings vs. Price Decomposition

-ProprietaryXLU is up 8.8% over the last 12 months.
+ProprietaryXLU is up 12.1% over the last 12 months.
 The underlying weighted earnings growth of its constituents is +9.0%.
-Price performance is closely aligned with fundamental earnings growth — valuations are roughly unchanged.
+The remaining +3.1% of performance is driven by multiple expansion (P/E inflation) — prices rose faster than earnings grew.

 Earnings growth = weighted average YoY EPS growth of all constituents (capped at ±500% to limit outlier distortion).
 Based on 100% of fund weight with earnings data.
 Not investment advice.